Van-Vu/car-lane-finding/README.md

 - Can't detect curve lane-line since there's no way for me to draw a curve line at this point

-### 3. Suggest possible improvements to your pipeline
+### 3. Suggest possible improvements to the pipeline

 - Extract the images in the period of 11-12 second in solidYellowLeft and fine-tune the HoughLinesP parameters